Thickened Skin (Lichenification) in Atopic Dermatitis

-Research has uncovered that itch in AD is related to the close relationship between the nervous system and the skin.
+Research has uncovered that itch in atopic dermatitis is related to the close relationship between the nervous system and the skin.
 The nerves in the skin send an “itch” message to the brain through chemical messengers called cytokines.
-Researchers are studying the different mechanisms related to itch, including how people with AD may have skin sensitivity that causes other sensations, such as heat or pain, to be perceived as itch.5,6
+Researchers are studying the different mechanisms related to itch, including how people with atopic dermatitis may have skin sensitivity that causes other sensations, such as heat or pain, to be perceived as itch.5,6

-People with AD are advised to avoid the triggers that increase itchiness, such as contacts with allergens, sweat left on the skin, wool fibers, dry skin, emotional stress, and some soaps or detergents.5,6
+People with atopic dermatitis are advised to avoid the triggers that increase itchiness, such as contacts with allergens, sweat left on the skin, wool fibers, dry skin, emotional stress, and some soaps or detergents.5,6

 Medications to reduce eczema inflammation

 In addition, there are several medications that are designed to reduce inflammation that may help, including:

 Phototherapy for eczema

 Phototherapy, which uses ultraviolet light waves directed at the skin, is a second-line treatment strategy.
 That is, it is only recommended for use after other treatments and lifestyle approaches have failed to improve symptoms.
 Phototherapy is sometimes used as a maintenance therapy in people with chronic atopic dermatitis.8